MakC-Ukr/Compound-III-Forta/Base-Token-Reserves/README.md

 ## Test Data

-The bot behaviour can be verified with the following transactions by running `npm run tx <TX_HASH>`:
+The bot behaviour can be verified with the following transactions by running `npm run block <TX_HASH>`:

 ### Ethereum Mainnet
 <!-- - [0x51fa8f3cabfe44033bfd4729a60eb6d8c57c54a3097463207e33e218b9a91d35](https://etherscan.io/tx/0x51fa8f3cabfe44033bfd4729a60eb6d8c57c54a3097463207e33e218b9a91d35) (1 finding - `FilledRelay` was emitted 1 time with an amount of 3.87 WETH relayed)